JasperFx/alba/docs/scenarios/text.md

----
-title:Working with Plain Text Requests editLink:true
+# Working with Plain Text Requests
----

 If you find yourself needing to test HTTP endpoints that either send text or return text, Alba has you covered with some built in helpers.